It’s hard to improve on cheesecake, but this easy-to-make pecan pie cheesecake topping will take an already delicious dessert to the next level.

 I’m going to let you in on a little secret.
-The desserts I serve aren’t always homemade.
+The desserts I serve aren’t always homemade, including this pecan pie cheesecake.

 But you’d never know it to look at them or when you take a bite.